80th Anniversary Slideshow

-For the tenth anniversary in 1952, 200 crabapple trees were planted by the club in Lyndale Park.
+- For the tenth anniversary in 1952, 200 crab apple trees were planted by the club in Lyndale Park.
 Three of those trees are still alive today.

-From 1971-1979 the club planted and maintained a garden near the Minneapolis Society for the Blind called the Community Fragrance Garden.
+- From 1971-1996 the club planted and maintained a garden near the Minneapolis Society for the Blind called the Community Fragrance Garden.
 It was located in what is now called Wedge Point Park at 1920 Aldrich Ave S, Minneapolis, MN.

-In 1991 the club began admitting female members.
+- In 1989 the club began admitting female members.

-Since 1992 the club has awarded over $79,000.00 in merit based scholarships to students of horticulture.
+- Since 1992 the club has awarded over $79,000.00 in merit based scholarships to students of horticulture.

-In 1996 the club entered into an agreement with the Minneapolis Park and Recreation Board and the University of Minnesota to plant and maintain a Perennial Trial Garden at Lyndale Park in Minneapolis.
+- In 1996 the club entered into an agreement with the Minneapolis Park and Recreation Board and the University of Minnesota to plant and maintain a Perennial Trial Garden at Lyndale Park in Minneapolis.

-In 2013 the club changed its name to Men’s and Women’s Garden Club of Minneapolis.
+- In 2013 the club changed its name to Men’s and Women’s Garden Club of Minneapolis.

-Around 2014 the Lyndale Park Perennial Trial Garden ended, and the club took over the design of the gardens which are now call the Mixed Border Gardens, and Native-Shade Garden.
+- Around 2014 the Lyndale Park Perennial Trial Garden ended, and the club took over the design of the gardens which are now call the Mixed Border Gardens, and Native-Shade Garden.

 - The Native/Shade Gardens at Lyndale Park were developed in 2015.